hiharuha/medicalhumanitiesmusic-2025-2/kwon-hyoeun.md

 # Midnight Sun

 Scott Speer's film "Midnight Sun" tells the story of Katie, who lives avoiding the sun due to the rare disease Xeroderma Pigmentosum (XP).
 The film features several scenes where Katie busks, performing songs she wrote herself.
 In these moments, we see Katie, who can only go out at night, experiencing a brief sense of freedom.
-The lyrics from the song "Where I Stand" in the movie:
+The lyrics from the song "[Where I Stand]"(https://youtu.be/C0OaHg-xxyw?si=qfzF0RkVBCcB-O-y) in the movie:
 'Cause I have seen a thousand things
 A thousand minds and what they bring
 To this world and to this home